Cwm Idwal walk

 The heather-clad hummocks found here are evidence of glacial moraines, deposited as the ice retreated up the Cwm around 10,000 years ago.
 The area between the footpath and the lake remains fenced off to deter both grazing by livestock, and erosion of the peat bog by people.
 You can see the effect of grazing by comparing the density of vegetation on both sides of the fence.

 Follow the lake shore around to the east, until you arrive at a gate through a wall, leading to a slate bridge that crosses Afon Idwal as it drains out of the lake.
-Once across, you'll have completed the circular walk around the lake and can retrace your steps to the car park at Ogwen.
+Once across, you’ll have completed the circular walk around the lake and can retrace your steps to the Ogwen Cottage Ranger Base.

 You made it